The energy of a home matters to me as much as how it looks.

 - Planning for living with, and loving, any new furnishings for a long time to come.

-- Sourcing second-hand as much as possible to help stretch your budget as well as help the environment.
+- Sourcing second-hand as well as new, to help stretch your budget and help the environment.

 - Investing in quality big-ticket items that are ethically produced, and will stand the test of time.